Possessive Pronouns

 Asking Questions about Possession

-'Whose' is an interrogative pronoun that is used to ask about ownership or possession.
+'Whose' is an interrogative pronoun that is used to ask about ownership and possession.
 When used in questions, 'whose' is seeking to identify the owner of the item in question.
 Responses to 'whose' questions often consist of possessive pronouns.
 Take a look at these examples:

 Instead of repeating the question and answering 'It's my house,' the possessive pronoun 'mine' can be used.